cameekorg/Linux-Desktop/README.md

 At least in browser there is a workaround - you can zoom out the page with NoVNC session:

-* for 125% scaling on host desktop -> set browser zoom to 80%
+* for 125% scaling on host desktop -> set browser zoom to 80% + set in the container display DPI from 96 to 128

-* for 150% scaling on host desktop -> set browser zoom to 75%
+* for 150% scaling on host desktop -> set browser zoom to 75% + set in the container display DPI from 96 to 128

 ## TimeZone Issues Explained